 Stueve Siegel Hanson LLP

-Norm serves on the Boards of the Healthcare Foundation of Greater Kansas City, the Kansas City Bar Foundation and the Negro Leagues Baseball Museum.
+Norm has served on the boards of the Healthcare Foundation of Greater Kansas City, the Kansas City Bar Foundation and the Negro Leagues Baseball Museum.
 Outside the office, he enjoys tennis, collecting art, and spending time with his family and his dog, a Whoodle named Lucky.